Tomic-Riedel/Flutter-Roadmap/README.md

     flutter run -d chrome

-Now, you're running your app in **debbug mode** in a web nagivator!
+Now, you're running your app in **debug mode** in a web navigator!
 Flutter Web Support brings the **hot reload** tool, so, code in real time your web application.

-### Bulding
+### Building
-Have you finished code your app, and do you want to release it to the public?
+Have you finished coding your app, and do you want to release it to the public?
 You have to build it first.
 And take care of the options you have.

 #### Web Renders
 Now, with **Flutter 2.5.2**, you can choose between two different renderers.
-This renders give you the possibility to manage your app performance into the web navigators:
+This renders give you the possibility to manage your app performance in the web navigators:

 > **HTML renderer**
 >